-Guidance used in the development of this article have been grafted from a book written by our team titled, The Social Engineer’s Playbook: A Practical Guide to Pretexting.
+Guidance used in the development of this article has been grafted from a book written by our team titled, The Social Engineer’s Playbook: A Practical Guide to Pretexting.

 The use of flattery goes a long way in sweet-talking a target into giving up additional information.
 Statements such as, “You seem like a top-notch guy.
 I’ll bet you were the brains behind that project” is sometimes all that is needed to kick start valuable elicitation.
 Flattery seems like too obvious a tactic, but it is proven to be very effective when done skillfully.